charliefurniss/cluster/cluster/README.md

 Users can search via a dropdown menu for data based on grouped data-types or by entering a word by which to search in the textfield.
 The results are displayed in a list below.
 They can then filter the results by maximum file size.
 Because I have not paginated the results I have limited the results to

-I realise that I have only partially met the task criteria.
+## Next steps

 I would still like to:

 * Paginate the results
 * Show only the path name of each result to users initially